jeffreylue/Data-Projects/internal_request_system_analysis/README.md

 The objective of this analysis was to determine whether increasing SLA breaches were driven by higher demand, stakeholder behavior, departmental strain, or structural workflow inefficiencies.

-Rather than focusing purely on query complexity, this analysis emphasizes **structured investigation, business interpretation, and actionable insights**.
+This analysis emphasizes **structured investigation, business interpretation, and actionable insights** rather than purely focusing on query complexity.

 ## Analytical Approach

 This project was designed to simulate a real-world internal analytics investigation.
-Rather than beginning with isolated queries, the analysis followed a structured framework:
+The analysis followed a structured framework:

 1. Establish macro system performance trends
 2. Segment performance by stakeholder groups